aleixcastellvi/docker-compose-img/kafka/README.md

 ## Access the Kafka Container

+*Launch in the terminal for the producer and for the consumer*

-To execute Kafka commands from the terminal within the container, use the following command, where kafka-broker-1 is the Docker container ID:
+To execute Kafka commands from the terminal within the container, use the following command, where **kafka-broker-1** is the Docker container ID:

 ```
 docker exec -it kafka-broker-1 bash